Volunteering with Sailability Bayside

 Kitchen - providing morning tea and lunches for sailor clients and volunteers, and

 Support Boat and yacht 'Faith' - you must have a recreational boat licence and a marine radio licence for these roles.

 Training is provided for all areas

 You must have a Blue Card before you commence volunteering with us.
-We can help you with that.
+Blue Card introduced "No Card No Start" legislation on 31 August 2020.
+You need to apply online through the Blue Card web page.
+We can help once you have an account set up.

 If you love sailing and no longer have access to a boat, come and sail one of our dinghies, yacht or support boat.

 If you want to learn to sail to take client sailors for a sail, we have qualified volunteers who will help you gain this skill.